-The en-suite bathrooms contain flush toilets, and open-plan showers carved into the rock face, with hot and cold running water.
+The en-suite bathrooms contain flush toilets, and open-plan showers carved into the rock-face, with hot and cold running water.
 The faux-rock washbasins were in the process of being replaced with more stylish copper and natural wood basins when we last visited in May 2016.

 A major attraction at Amalinda is Paul Hubbard, an academic archaeologist and a very engaging guide.
-On our previous visits to Amalinda, he really brought the place to life for us by recounting stories of these key figures in Southern Africa’s history.
+On our previous visits to Amalinda, he really brought the place to life by recounting stories of these key figures in Southern Africa's history.
 (Do talk to us about what else Paul has to offer – not just at Camp Amalinda but as a private guide in Bulawayo and further afield.)

 Guests can also see some of the development work within local communities, funded by the camp's profits and their 'Mother Africa Programme', or visit a traditional village to see how the local Matabele people have lived for centuries.

-Human history aside the Matobo Hills National Park also has an intensively protected game area, with a high density of rhino – and Amalinda offers the opportunity to track both black and (particularly) white rhino on foot.
+Human history aside, the Matobo Hills National Park also has an intensively protected game area, with a high density of rhino – and Amalinda offers the opportunity to track both black and (particularly) white rhino on foot.
 The open terrain and experienced guides give guests a good chance to first find and then approach these giants.
-The area around Camp Amalinda is also famed for its high density of Black Eagles which can often be seen soaring high above camp.
+The area around Camp Amalinda is also famed for its high density of Verreaux’s eagle, which can often be seen soaring high above camp.